A dignified farewell - that doesn't cost the earth…

 -

-Subsidised mental health care
+Subsidised mental health & financial support

 Funeral Commons is Australia’s first funeral social enterprise for both people and planet, not profit